Every association struggles with identifying and recruiting volunteers, then putting them to work on meaningful tasks.

 Your volunteers want to participate in work that advances the goals and objectives of your association.
-They don’t want to waste time on “make work” projects, or participate in a committee that only fulfils an internally political purpose.
-Nor do volunteers want to waste time on a “permanent” committee that never accomplishes anything but continues to exist in perpetuity.
+They don’t want to waste time on “make work” projects, or participate in a committee that only fulfills an internally political purpose, nor do volunteers want to waste time on a “permanent” committee that never accomplishes anything but exists in perpetuity.

 Your volunteers want to accomplish meaningful work for your association, put that experience on their resume and use it to enhance their careers.
 The meaningful volunteer experience helps them in pursuing advanced leadership opportunities at your association and others.
 People can serve their association and their personal ambitions at the same time.
 Tap into the ambitions of your volunteers for the betterment of your association.